skypjack/entt/docs/md/entity.md

 Fortunately, there is also a way to instantiate storage classes early when in doubt or when there are special requirements.<br/>
-Calling the `prepare` method is equivalent to _announcing_ the existence of a particular storage, to avoid running into problems.
+Calling the `storage` method is equivalent to _announcing_ the existence of a particular storage, to avoid running into problems.
 For those interested, there are also alternative approaches, such as a single threaded tick for the registry warm-up, but these are not always applicable.<br/>